 This is a great example of the whole being greater than the sum of its parts.
 When you post a job ad on your social media or blog, you’re doing more than searching for prospective employees.
 You’re also giving the world a glimpse of your business, getting your brand in front of fresh eyes, and showing potential customers that you’re growing despite uncertain times.
 While not an easily measurable metric, brand awareness is key in staying top of mind for both customers and applicants alike.

-You Can Cut Back on Costs
+Bonus: You Can Cut Back on Costs!

-Placing ads in newspapers or printing out job flyers can get pretty expensive over time, but posting on your own company blog or social media accounts will cost you only the amount it takes to boost a post.
+Placing ads in newspapers or printing out a job flyer can get pretty expensive over time, but posting on your own company blog or social media accounts will cost you only the amount it takes to boost a post.
 You also have perfect control over your boosting budget, and can pause or edit a social media ad whenever you see fit.

 These benefits await you when you decide to leverage your own blog and social media accounts for job postings.
 Keep in mind that we’re not advising you to turn your back completely on the more traditional methods of advertising.
 In fact, what seems to work best for most companies is a combination of the two strategies, in order to properly cover all the bases.